 How we handle your homeowners or condominium association in Broad Run

 We require that the tenant abide by all community and association rules.
-To help us in this duty, we need the landlord leave a copy of your association rules in a kitchen drawer for the renter's reference.
+To assist us in this endeavor, we will request that you leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
-Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to turn in the old passes before new passes can be issued.
+If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
+Typically the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+In some communities, you'll need to hand over your old passes before new passes can be issued.

 Landlord Reference

-a good source for landlords in Broad Run
+a useful source for landlords in Broad Run

 - Collections and evictions